-In times past this togetherness has kept us strong and united, giving meaning to a nation that took pride in its name, the United States of America.
-But in 2010, that same America has now become a house divided, and unless we can once again unite for the common cause of attacking the nation’s problems instead of attacking each other, we will all self destruct.
+In times past, this togetherness has kept us strong and united, giving meaning to a nation that took pride in its name, the United States of America.
+But in 2010, that same America has now become a divided house, and unless we can unite for the common cause of attacking the nation’s problems instead of attacking each other, we will all self-destruct.

-We are a nation that wastes too much time bickering among ourselves to be of any good to each other, and although most Americans speak unity, there are a great number of Americans who only have self-seeking motives, and will stop short of nothing to accomplish their own ends, even if it means selling out to the very things that will eventually destroy us.
+We are a nation that wastes too much time bickering among ourselves to be of any good to each other.
+And although most Americans speak unity, some Americans only have self-seeking motives and will stop short of nothing to accomplish their ends, even if it means selling out to the things that will eventually destroy us.

 Racism is one enemy that has been a thorn in the side of America since the nation was founded.
 Yet there are those in America who would say that racism is no longer a problem.
 But contrary to popular belief, racism is very much alive today.
-There are still places in America, like Jena, LA; where near riot conditions erupted because of a “white” tree, where black students were not allowed to sit during the heat of the day.
+There are still places in America, like Jena, LA; where near-riot conditions erupted because of a “white” tree, where black students were not allowed to sit during the heat of the day.
 Can you believe that—a white tree in the 21st Century!
-Sounds like something out of a 1950s time capsule.
+It sounds like something out of a 1950s time capsule.

-Another enemy can be found hidden in America’s segregated political parties, Democrats and Republican, each having their own right wing extremists and personal agendas.
-To these political parties it is all about liberalism vs. conservatism, but to millions of Americans the agendas of the two divided political parties is translated into joblessness, homelessness, and hungriness.
+Another enemy can be found hidden in America’s segregated political parties, Democrats and Republicans, each having their right-wing extremists and personal agendas.
+To these political parties, it is all about liberalism vs. conservatism, but to millions of Americans, the agendas of the two divided political parties are translated into joblessness, homelessness, and hungriness.

-Did we not as voters elect members of the United States Senate and the Congress to represent us?
-But after the election did not those whom we elected adorn themselves in garments of selfishness and masks of greediness only to forget us?
-Yet in their lies they each coin the phrase, “We represent the American people.”
-But do they represent America as a whole, or just rich America?
+When we vote, we elect members of the United States Senate and Congress to represent us.
+But after the election, our elected officials adorned themselves in garments of selfishness and masks of greediness, only to forget us.
+Yet in their lies, they each coin the phrase, “We represent the American people.”
+But do they represent America as a whole or just the rich faction of America?

 But the biggest enemy of all in America is greed, all brought about by tax laws that favor the rich, not to mention rising medical and insurance costs.
 The rich are getting richer while keeping the poor in a place where they will never move out of poverty.

-All the while Congress is fighting a President who inherited an economy already in shambles, and it is evident in their actions that the fight is not about helping the American people.
-It is about a political party who act like pouting children whose only motive is to get their way, and when they do not, they rebel with their resurrected “Tea Parties.”
-These Tea Baggers should all be held accountable for promoting division among Americans based on their own selfish motives.
+While Congress fights a President who inherited an economy already in shambles, it is evident in their actions that the fight is not about helping the American people.
+It is about a political party that acts like pouting children whose only motive is to get their way, and when they do not, they rebel with their resurrected “Tea Parties.”
+These Tea Baggers should all be held accountable for promoting division among Americans based on their selfish motives.

-The house that once was united is now divided, and this division is built on a false pride.
-If we don’t unite America the outcome and the future of our beloved and great country shall be one of destruction.
+The house that once was united is now divided.
+And this division is built on false pride.
+If we don’t unite America, the outcome and the future of our beloved and great country shall be one of destruction.
 For it is written, “Pride goes before the fall.”